 (A) Trained servicepersons.

-(2) No trained serviceperson shall apply pesticides for hire unless the trained serviceperson is directly supervised by a commercial applicator who is located within close proximity to the work site during the trained serviceperson's pesticide application activities.
-For the purposes of this paragraph, "close proximity" means the farther of twenty-five miles distance or two hours time.
+(3) No trained serviceperson shall apply pesticides for hire unless the trained serviceperson is directly supervised by a commercial applicator that is located within either twenty-five miles distance or two hours time to the work site during the trained serviceperson's pesticide application activities.

 (B) No person shall:

-(1) Use a pesticide except in accordance with the label registered with the Ohio department of agriculture, or in accordance with sections 5, 24(c) or 18 of FIFRA, and the rules adopted thereunder.
+(1) Use a pesticide except in accordance with the label which is registered with the Ohio department of agriculture, or in accordance with sections 5, 18, or 24(c) of the Federal Insecticide, Fungicide, and Rodenticide Act, 7 U.S.C.
+136 - 136y (2012) and the rules adopted thereunder.

 (a) Any person who is forbidden such employment by state or federal labor laws; or